-Opportunity Analysis Recommendation Item on Mast Plan Concep Community Centre High Wycombe Community Recreation Centre (HWCRC) In 2017, the HWCRC become an unstaffed facility operated as a bookings only facility, with the gym being converted to a 24/7 operational model.
+Opportunity Analysis Recommendation Item on Master Plan Concept Opportunity Community Centre High Wycombe Community Recreation Centre (HWCRC) In 2017, the HWCRC become an unstaffed facility operated as a bookings only facility, with the gym being converted to a 24/7 operational model.
 As a result, the existing office and reception areas are no longer utilised.
-The activity room, stage area and commercial kitchen are also underutilised, due in part to the functionality of the facility's design. existing ing and existing The HWCRC predominately operates as a community centre rather than a recreation centre due to its design and the demand for community activity / meeting spaces in High Wycombe.
-The main recreation component of the facility, the indoor sports court, does not meet the current requirements in regard to court dimensions and run offs for basketball and netball, Description Sugg Area ested a m2 further restricting usage of the facility for training and not allowing competitions.
-Modern COMMUNITY FACILITY recreation centres are predominately designed to accommodate multiple indoor courts as it Community active indoor space 30 00 increases functionality and revenue opportunities.
-The Scott Reserve site doesn't have Multipurpose Rooms 15 50 sufficient space available to accommodate such a facility.
-Public Toilets (External and internal access) 5 2 As a result of the indoor court limitations, and the availability of other suitable alternative Reception/Foyer 2 0 facilities within the City, the space is utilised by other regular community groups for activities Foothills Learning Centre 5 0 such as dance, martial arts, yoga, gymnastics and badminton (only sport accommodated).
-In Meeting Room 3 0 addition, there are casual hires for community events such as the HWJFC wind up, low risk Kitchen / Servery 3 0 parties and City events due to the presence of a stage area.
-Store (general purpose) 6 5 Whilet concernity structurally sound the facility is not suitable for its numeroes and retrafitting Cleaning Store 4 Whilst generally structurally sound, the facility is not suitable for its purposes, and retrofitting the existing facility to improve functionality will likely prove costly.
-Through the document 01 review and consultation phases, it was identified that there is a need for a neighbourhood level OTHER community centre within the locality that is able to accommodate the existing users with the Distribution Board 1 capacity to also cater for flexible uses.
-Mechanical services plantroom 1 Bin store 1 It is proposed that the existing indoor sports court users be accommodated through an active External plant access indoor space (450 sqm in total) that is: Loading bay Suitable to relocate current regular community groups / activities (high ceiling and 1 sprung flooring system likely required).
-Further research is required during the detailed design stage to determine the optimum size required for the space at the relocated site.
-Able to be separated into either three multipurpose activity spaces {ie. Two Multipurpose Rooms (150sqm in total) and an Active Indoor Space (300sqm)} or one large space (450 sqm), which will increase flexibility of the space and utilisation by allowing various uses such as: Clubs meetings, wellness type classes or modified indoor training for AFL and cricket.
+The activity room, stage area and commercial kitchen are also underutilised, due in part to the functionality of the facility's design.
+The HWCRC predominately operates as a community centre rather than a recreation centre due to its design and the demand for community activity / meeting spaces in High Wycombe.
+The main recreation component of the facility, the indoor sports court, does not meet the current requirements in regard to court dimensions and run offs for basketball and netball, further restricting usage of the facility for training and not allowing competitions.
+Modern recreation centres are predominately designed to accommodate multiple indoor courts as it increases functionality and revenue opportunities.
+The Scott Reserve site doesn't have sufficient space available to accommodate such a facility.
+As a result of the indoor court limitations, and the availability of other suitable alternative facilities within the City, the space is utilised by other regular community groups for activities such as dance, martial arts, yoga, gymnastics and badminton (only sport accommodated).
+In addition, there are casual hires for community events such as the HWJFC wind up, low risk parties and City events due to the presence of a stage area.
+Whilst generally structurally sound, the facility is not suitable for its purposes, and retrofitting the existing facility to improve functionality will likely prove costly.
+Through the document review and consultation phases, it was identified that there is a need for a neighbourhood level community centre within the locality that is able to accommodate the existing users with the capacity to also cater for flexible uses.
+It is proposed that the existing indoor sports court users be accommodated through a It is recommended to replace the existing HWCRC with a more contemporary facility that will accommodate the needs of the existing users and provide greater functionality and flexibility for all existing and potential future users.
+This will require demolition of the existing building on site and replacement with a new community centre.
+Description Suitable to relocate current regular community groups / activities (high ceiling and